wslfung/site-configurator/README.md

 ### AWS SES Template Management

-- Decide whether to use redux for it or not.
-I'm not a big fan, although it does save me some headaches for the Lambda side.
 - Need to sanitize the HTML input
 - Need to add support for html file upload instead of a big text field